softwaremill/diffx/docs-sources/usage/output.md

 which in terms of missing/additional values e.g. in collections looks as follows:

-`leftColor(additionalValue)` in case a value was present on the left-hand side and absent on the right side `rightColor(missingValue)` in case a value was absent on the left-hand side and present on the right side
+`leftColor(additionalValue)` in case the value was present on the left-hand side and absent on the right side `rightColor(missingValue)` in case the value was absent on the left-hand side and present on the right side

 Where, by default, `rightColor` is green and `leftColor` is red.